4 Reasons Home Buyers Can’t See Homes RIGHT NOW

 Then the agent has to map everything out, figure out what order they are going to view homes, approximately what time they will be arriving, guesstimate how long the buyer will take to look at the property, and then calculate travel time to the next property.
 Why?
 Because a majority of owner-occupied properties only allow a 15-60 minute window to view their home.
 We can’t show up whenever we want.
 So if your agent miscalculates their time you may not be able to see one or more of the properties.
 Throw-in agent accompany showings and the entire schedule may need to be completely readjusted around the listing agents’ availability.

 Some agents will memorize the location of the property on the MLS map, which is hopefully accurate and others will enter all of the addresses in their GPS.
 Once again requires time to do so.
 Then some agents may forgo taking this step altogether.
 However, when you’re on a tight schedule you can’t afford to get lost.
-So it’s important your agent knows where they’re going.
+So it’s important your agent knows where they’re going and this is another reason why buyers can’t see homes at the drop of a dime.

 Lastly, will the house even work for you?
 Can you afford it?
 Are you pre-approved?
 Some home buyers want a home with at least 2,400 square feet.
 However, the home they want to view has 1,300.
 So to avoid wasting your time or anyone else’s time you should establish a relationship with a top Realtor.
 They can guide you through the entire buying process.